digitallawyer/openlegaldictionary/_definitions/slippa.md

 ---
 title: Slippa
 permalink: "/definitions/slippa.html"
 body: A stirrup.
-There ls a tenure of land in Cambridgeshire by holding the sovereign’s stirrup, wharton
+There is a tenure of land in Cambridgeshire by holding the sovereign’s stirrup, wharton
 published_at: '2018-07-07'
 layout: post